 - Chromium deficiency.
 Taking chromium by mouth is effective for preventing chromium deficiency.

 Possibly Effective for

 - Diabetes.
 Taking chromium picolinate may lower fastingblood sugar, insulin levels, and blood fats in some people with type 2 diabetes.
 Higher chromium doses might work better than lower doses.
 Chromium supplements might work best in people with low chromium levels.
 Chromium picolinate might also benefit people with type 1 diabetes, people who have diabetes as a result of steroid treatment, and people with diabetes during pregnancy.
 Chromium might also help prevent diabetes, but research is limited.

 Possibly Ineffective for

 - Prediabetes.
-Taking chromium does not seem to help control sugar levels people with prediabetes.
+Most research shows that taking chromium does not help control blood sugar levels in people with prediabetes.